-Perhaps it’s the fact that as a child, everything was an adventure.
-So when I get adventuring as an adult, there’s a lovely reminiscence of childhood memories that puts an extra spring in my step.
-It also brings out a need to play games constantly and I start to see things in a simpler, more child-like way.
-I once spent a whole evening comparing the dying embers of the campfire, to the chubby stubs of cheesy wotsits, only to turn on the flashlight and see nothing but grey ashes!
-Camping with kids is guaranteed to get my imagination running wild and it’s easy to while the hours away stalking the Indians in the woods with my niece.
+Perhaps it’s the fact that as a child everything was an adventure.
+So when I get adventuring as an adult there’s a lovely reminiscence of childhood memories that puts an extra spring in my step.
+It also brings out a need to play games constantly, and I start to see things in a simpler, more child-like way.
+I once spent a whole evening comparing the dying embers of the campfire to the chubby stubs of cheesy Wotsits, only to turn on the flashlight and see nothing but grey ashes!
+Camping with kids is guaranteed to get my imagination running wild and it’s easy to while the hours away stalking the baddies in the woods with my niece.

 I don’t think there is any better way for a family to enjoy a holiday together than camping.
 The reality of it means that not only do the kids have a giant playground to explore, but camping also forces families to spend quality time together, without the distractions of phones or TV.
 There is time to chat over dinner about the adventures of the day, and plan more fun for the rest of the trip.
 Time to sing campfire songs together and play silly games.
 Time to help each other with the chores – because even chores are fun at camp!
 For busy families, camping allows for some togetherness that just doesn’t happen in everyday life – yet another side to the adventure.